 Another interesting posting behavior is that of press agencies, which are the most vocal industries on Twitter, with an average of over 7.6 posts per day.

 On the other hand, sports-media pages take the lead on Facebook - 1.8 average posts per day, and on Instagram - 2.05 posts per day.

-Based on our data, we observed that the posting frequency on Instagram dropped by about 6.22% in 2020, compared with the performance of 2019.
+According to the social media benchmarks gathered, it seems that the posting frequency on Instagram dropped by about 6.22% in 2020, compared with the performance of 2019.